srolfe26/voze-exercise/spell-checker/README.md

 - Send us a link to your code and include instructions for how to build and run it.
 - Someone from Voze will review the code with you, so be prepared to discuss your code.

-# Stephen's Spell Checker

-Since I understand that there is some transition work required, I thought I would write the code in both Node and Kotlin.
-See instructions below:

-## Node.js
-1. In the terminal, go to the  `node-js-implementation` folder and run `npm install`.
-2. To run tests `npm run test`.
-3. To execute the program run `node spell-checker.js ../dictionary.txt ../file-to-check.txt`

-## Kotlin
-1. Install Gradle.
-On MacOS use homebrew `brew install gradle`.